SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Related Work

-\paragraph{Heatmap-based methods.} Another line of work \cite{heatmap:cai2020learning,heatmap:cao2019openpose,heatmap:chen2018cascaded,heatmap:cheng2020higherhrnet,heatmap:li2019rethinking,heatmap:li2021tokenpose,heatmap:luo2020rethinking,heatmap:newell2016stacked,heatmap:sun2019deep,heatmap:xiao2018simple,heatmap:yang2020transpose, heatmap:darkpose} adopts two-dimensional Gaussian distribution (i.e., \emph{heatmap}) to represent joint coordinate.
+\textbf{2D heatmap-based HPE.} Another line of work~\cite{heatmap:cai2020learning,heatmap:cao2019openpose,heatmap:chen2018cascaded,heatmap:cheng2020higherhrnet,heatmap:li2019rethinking,heatmap:li2021tokenpose,heatmap:luo2020rethinking,heatmap:newell2016stacked,heatmap:sun2019deep,heatmap:xiao2018simple,heatmap:yang2020transpose,heatmap:darkpose,udp} adopts two-dimensional Gaussian distribution (\emph{i.e.}, \emph{heatmap}) to represent joint coordinate.
 Each position on the heatmap is assigned with a probability to be the ground truth point.
-As one of the earliest uses of heatmap, Tompson et al. \cite{heatmap:tompson2014heatmap} propose a hybrid architecture consisting of a deep Convolutional Network and a Markov Random Field.
-Newell et al. \cite{heatmap:newell2016stacked} introduce hourglass-style architecture into HPE.
-Papandreou et al.~\cite{mppe} propose to aggregate the heatmap and offset prediction to improve the localization precision.
-Xiao et al. \cite{heatmap:xiao2018simple} propose a simple baseline that utilizes three deconvolutional layers following a backbone network to obtain the final predicted heatmap.
-Instead, Sun et al. \cite{heatmap:sun2019deep} propose a novel network to maintain high-resolution representations through the whole process, achieving significant improvement.
-Moreover, Zhang et al. \cite{heatmap:darkpose} introduce distribution-aware coordinate representation to deal with the quantization error of downscaled heatmaps.
+As one of the earliest uses of heatmap, Tompson \emph{et al.}~\cite{heatmap:tompson2014heatmap} propose a hybrid architecture consisting of a deep Convolutional Network and a Markov Random Field.
+Newell \emph{et al.}~\cite{heatmap:newell2016stacked} introduce hourglass-style architecture into HPE.
+Papandreou \emph{et al.}~\cite{mppe} propose to aggregate the heatmap and offset prediction to improve the localization precision.
+Xiao \emph{et al.}~\cite{heatmap:xiao2018simple} propose a simple baseline that utilizes three deconvolutional layers following a backbone network to obtain the final predicted heatmap.
+Instead, Sun \emph{et al.}~\cite{heatmap:sun2019deep} propose a novel network to maintain high-resolution representations through the whole process, achieving significant improvement.
 Owing to the involvement of spatial uncertainty, this kind of learning schema has the tolerance of mistakes of jitter.
-False positives are alleviated when the coordinate migration refinement is engaged as post-processing.
 As a result, heatmap-based methods keep stable state-of-the-art performance for years.
-However, quantization error remains a significant problem of the heatmap-based methods, especially, in low input resolutions.
-In addition, extra post-processing is complex and costly in practical deployment scenarios.
-By contrast, the proposed SimDR properly settles the these issues and obtains remarkable improvements in various input resolutions.
+However, quantization error remains a significant problem of the heatmap-based methods, especially in low input resolutions.